Ijaaz01/Snake-Game/README.md

 Snake game
-V1.0
+V1.1
+-Added a stopwatch on the right
+-Added a leaderboard that takes note of your fastest and most recent time to get 500 points V1.0
 This is my attempt at making a browser based snake game as a way to pratice using HTML, CSS and Javascript.
 The current features are: